-Date No. Name of Borrower Reason for Borrowing Amount Borrowed Repayment Date Names of Witnesses Comment
+Date No. Reason for Borrowing Borrower's Sign Names of Witnesses Comment

-Step 5: The CBF illustrates to the Secretary and the Management Committee using Figures 4 how the agro--input record book is prepared or kept.
+Step 5: The FFSF illustrates to the Secretary and the Management Committee using Figures 4 how the agro--input record book is prepared or kept.
 Explain all the rulings.
 He tells them the entries are just the same as for the social welfare fund and a member is able to make up for the previous days missed.